chadbloxham/bin_packing_comparisons/README.md

 May 2019

 ## Purpose
 Python program which computes and displays the performance of various bin-packing algorithms.
 See bin_packing.py for information regarding the particular algorithms.
+The performance of a bin-packing algorithm is how little waste it produces.
+For an input list of item sizes (ranging from 0.0 to 0.8), the waste of an algorithm is the number of bins (with capacity 1.0) it uses to pack all items minus the sum of item sizes i.e. waste = num_bins - sum(item_sizes).